-In accordance with Government Auditing Standards, we have also issued our report dated December 20, 2020, on our consideration of Rogue Valley Council of Governments' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2022, on our consideration of Rogue Valley Council of Governments' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Rogue Valley Council of Governments' internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Rogue Valley Council of Governments' internal control over financial reporting and compliance.

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 20, 2020, on our consideration of compliance with certain provisions of laws and regulations, including the provision of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have issued our report dated December 9, 2022, on our consideration of compliance with certain provisions of laws and regulations, including the provision of Oregon Revised Statutes as specified in Oregon Administrative Rules.
 The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.